Taiwan mayor says too early to say if tech hub safe from COVID spike

 By Roger Tung

-TAIPEI, June 8 (Reuters) - It is still too early to say whether the major chip companies that operate in Taiwan's tech hub of Hsinchu will be safe from the latest increase in COVID-19 infections, but the government is doing all it can, its mayor told Reuters.
+TAIPEI, June 8 (Reuters) - It is still too early to say whether the major chip companies that operate in Taiwan's tech hub of Hsinchu will be safe from the latest increase in COVID-19 infections, its mayor said, though chip giant TSMC said it had seen no impact so far.

 After months of relative safety, Taiwan is dealing with a rise in domestic infections, which have since last week begun impacting a small number of tech firms in Miaoli, the town adjacent to Hsinchu, including chip test and packaging firm King Yuan Electronics 2449.TW and semiconductor equipment provider Foxsemicon Integrated Technology 3413.TW.